Contact us by email

 We work in partnership with a wide range of companies and brands that provide invaluable support for our work.
 Here you can find out how we work together with our partners on environmental projects which make a real difference to the future of woods and trees, local communities, children and our UK landscape.

 Sainsbury's is our largest corporate partner.
 We have worked together since 2004, linked to donations from free range eggs, chicken and turkey.
-Since the partnership began, Sainsbury's has raised over £5.4 million which has funded the planting of over 2.5 million trees across the UK helping engage thousands of children to reconnect with nature.
+Since the partnership began, Sainsbury's has raised £7 million which has funded the planting of three million trees across the UK helping engage thousands of children to reconnect with nature.
 In 2012, Sainsbury's became the lead partner of our Jubilee Woods project, contributing £1.5 million to support planting across the UK, as well as establishing its very own Sainsbury's Wood at our Queen Elizabeth Diamond Jubilee site.

 Sainsbury's has also provided us with the opportunity to provide support and advice on tree planting and maintenance to their farmers.
 Most recently, we are delighted that Sainsbury’s has committed £4 million to our First World War Centenary Woods project to honour those who fell in the First World War.
 We are working together to plant millions of trees to commemorate the First World War.

-Currently, IKEA FAMILY is the Trust's key funder of our 'Trees for Communities' programme and is aiming to help us plant 1 million more native trees in local neighbourhoods across the country.
+Currently, IKEA FAMILY is the Trust's key funder of our 'Trees for Communities' programme and has helped us plant over 1 million native trees in local neighbourhoods across the country.
 In addition, IKEA raises funds in its UK stores each time an IKEA FAMILY member swipes their membership card and by allowing shoppers to pledge a tree for their local community by donating £1 on top of their bill at the till point.

 Thanks to National Lottery players' money, Heritage Lottery Fund (HLF) is the largest dedicated heritage funder, helping people across the UK explore, enjoy and protect the heritage they care about.